Union of Democratic Labs

 The Humane Labs Project

 The Humane Labs Project is dedicated to an empirical understanding of laboratory practices across the social sciences.
 It is a meta-scientific endeavor, using the methods of social science to better understand how social science is actually conducted.
-Its goal are to catalogue the prevalence of (in)humane and (un)democratic laboratory practices, understand the effects such practices have on the scientific process, and examine how democratizing scientific spaces can improve social science as a whole.
+Its goals are to catalogue the prevalence of (in)humane and (un)democratic laboratory practices, understand the effects such practices have on the scientific process, and examine how democratizing scientific spaces can improve social science as a whole.

 Open Science Commitment: The Humane Labs Project is fully committed to rigorous open science practices.
 All data collection and analyses associated with the Project will be preregistered.
 Research through the Humane Labs Project will be made available for public comment prior to any implementation.
 All research materials, collected data, and performed analyses will be publicly available via open science repositories (data will be anonymized/de-identified).
 Any and all peer-reviewed publications that result from the Humane Labs Project will be published in open-access journals.